tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 }
 ```

-A **Built-in Property reference expression** is used to access built-in properties of an event.
+A **built-in property reference expression** is used to access *built-in properties* of an event. *Built-in properties* are just those properties automatically defined in an event schema.

-Result type of a built-in property reference expression is the primitive type of the property.

-Built-in properties are referenced by name only; therefore, no type is needed in the reference expression.
+The result type of a built-in property reference expression is the primitive type of the property.
+Built-in properties are referenced by name only; therefore, no type is needed in the reference expression:

 ```JSON
 { "builtInProperty": "$esn" }
 ```

+### Comparison expressions

 The following **boolean comparison expressions** are supported: